 The structural portions of this property were inspected by an engineer from Hedderman Engineering Inc. per the inspection agreement between this firm and our client.
 All comments regarding the structure and property grade are found in the structure report that is created and provided by the engineers at Hedderman Engineering Inc.

-According to HAR, the house was built in 2017.

-Orientation - House Facing South:

-For the purpose of the inspection, North is considered to be the rear of the house.
+According to HAR, the house was built in 1985.
+Orientation - House Facing South: For the purpose of the inspection, North is considered to be the rear of the house.

 I NI NP D

 II.
 ELECTRICAL SYSTEMS

-☑ ☐ ☐ A. Service Entrance and Panels
+■ □ ■ ▲ A. Service Entrance and Panels

+Comments:

-Electrical System Description:
+Electrical System Description :

-The electrical service is provided by a 120/240 volt, single-phase, 125-ampere underground service to an electric meter located at the common at the East side of the complex.
+The electrical service is provided by a 120/240 volt, single-phase, 125-ampere underground service to an electric meter located at the east side of the house.

 Electrical Wiring Information

-Service Wires Branch Circuit Wires Grounded or Ungrounded System 2/0 Aluminum Copper Grounded
+Service Wires Branch Circuit Wires Grounded or Ungrounded System

+1/0 Aluminum Copper Grounded

 Breaker Panel Information

+Location Manufacturer Rating

+Garage Federal Pacific 200-amperes

+<image/>

+Breakers - Routine Check: